2026 Innovative Learning Awards

 Bob Hughes is a leader in K–12 education and former Director of K–12 Education at the Gates Foundation, where he led efforts to advance math learning and explore the responsible use of AI in schools.

+Previously, he served as President of New Visions for Public Schools, supporting a network of 70 NYC public schools and launching new schools, leadership development programs, and widely used curricula and data tools.
 Bob began his career as a civil rights attorney advocating for students and families in New York City.
 He currently serves on the boards of the Carnegie Foundation for the Advancement of Teaching and City Year, and is a Senior Advisor to Common Sense Media.

 Our Sponsors